“I listen to my clients’ business goals and help them overcome cross-cultural challenges.”

 Qiwei currently serves as the board of director of the Asian Pacific American Bar Association of Pennsylvania (“APABA-PA”) and as its Co-Chair of Community Outreach Committee and Nomination Committee.

 Qiwei is a recipient of 2019 30 Under 30 Award, given by The Pittsburgh Business Times to young, dynamic leaders who are making great impacts on their industries and communities, and shape the Pittsburgh regions business landscape.
-Qiwei was also selected for Pennsylvania’s Rising Stars in 2019.
+Qiwei was also selected for Pennsylvania’s Rising Stars in 2019 and 2020.

 *Click here for a description of the standard or methodology on which the awards and honors are based.
 No aspect of this advertisement is approved by the Supreme Court of New Jersey.